2008 Sichuan earthquake: Domestic reactions

 Donation box for Sichuan earthquake victims, A-Ma Temple, Macao, May 2008.

 The State Council declared a three-day period of national mourning for the quake victims starting from May 19, 2008; the PRC's National Flag and Regional Flags of Hong Kong and Macau Special Administrative Regions flown at half mast.
 It was the first time that a national mourning period had been declared for something other than the death of a state leader, and many have called it the biggest display of mourning since the death of Mao Zedong in 1976.
 At 14:28 CST on May 19, 2008, a week after the earthquake, the Chinese public held a moment of silence.
 People stood silent for three minutes while air defense, police and fire sirens, and the horns of vehicles, vessels and trains sounded.
 Cars and trucks on Beijing's roads also came to a halt.
-People spontaneously burst into cheering "Zhongguo jiayou!"
-(Let's go, China!) and "Sichuan jiayou" (Let's go, Sichuan!) afterwards.

-The Ningbo Organizing Committee of the Beijing Olympic torch relay announced that the relay, scheduled to take place in Ningbo during national mourning, would be suspended for the duration of the mourning period.
+The Ningbo Organizing Committee of the Beijing Olympic torch relay announced that the relay, scheduled to take place in Ningbo during national mourning, would be suspended throughout the mourning period.
 The route of the torch through the country was scaled down, and there was a minute of silence when the next leg started in city of Ruijin, Jiangxi on the Wednesday after the quake.

 Many websites converted their home page to black and white; Sina.com and Sohu, major internet portals, limited their homepages to news items and removed all advertisements.
 Chinese video sharing websites Youku and Tudou displayed a black background and placed multiple videos showing earthquake footage and news reports.
 The Chinese version of MSN, cn.msn.com, also displayed banner ads about the earthquake and the relief efforts.
 Other entertainment websites, including various gaming sites, such as the Chinese servers for World of Warcraft, had shut down altogether, or had corresponding links to earthquake donations.
 After the moments of silence, in Tiananmen Square, crowds spontaneously burst out cheering various slogans, including "Long Live China".
-Casinos in Macau closed down.